Kattenelvis/Obsidian-Vault-master/Blog Posts ideas/Meaning of life.md

-Hinge of history argument against the insignificance argument for nihilism
+Hinge of history argument against the insignificance argument for existential nihilism